Information for postgraduate applicants

 You will be informed between late March and July if you have been successful in gaining a scholarship.

-The University's International Student Team provides a Visa Advice Service, offering free, confidential advice on a range of immigration matters.
-Please see the Service's information pages for further details, or submit your query via e-mail to the Team.
+The University's International Student Office can provide visa advice on a range of student immigration matters.
+Please see the information pages for further details, or submit your query via e-mail to the team.